- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 New England is a haven for craft beer fans.
 And it turns out, a great many of these breweries are in Maine, particularly in the Portland area.
 Don’t miss visiting and drinking at the top breweries in Portland, but also don’t be afraid to venture further afield to find some incredibly unique breweries., (like Funky Bow Brewery in Lyman).

 Want to learn about Maine through the eyes of locals?
-Red Cloak Tours are the biggest tour provider in the state, and they have many rave reviews from past guests.
+American Ghost Walks are the biggest Maine ghost tour providers, and they have many rave reviews from past guests.

 Visiting Maine at Christmas?
 There’s a great celebration here at the L.L.Bean store, among many others!

 7. Attend the Damariscotta Pumpkin Fest

 Do you enjoy big gourds?
 This is the event for you, my friend.